All Episodes

 I don't know a single person that didn't get a positive COVID test within 48 hours getting the infusion of either Regeneron at the time or Eli Lilly's version of at the time.

-Uh then we found Setrovamab by GSK worked on Omicron 1 that it didn't work on.
+Then we found Citrovimab by GSK worked on Omicron 1 that it didn't work on.

-Anyway, so what we've learned is Sitrovamab, which was the most effective monoclonal antibody on Omicron, is not as effective on BA.2 or 2.0 Omicron, but it happens to be an Eli Lily product that works the best on this new sub-variant, and it's called Betolab, sort of like Citrovimab.
+Anyway, so what we've learned is Citrovimab, which was the most effective monoclonal antibody on Omicron, is not as effective on BA.2 or 2.0 Omicron, but it happens to be an Eli Lilly product that works the best on this new sub-variant, and it's called Vetolavab, sort of like Citrovimab.

 Now, Ron DeSantis opened up all over the state of Florida.